OverZone-Production/100dayOfCode/Logs.md

 I don't really know what I mess up so I will create a new project and redo all my work but right now I so pissed off

 **Link to work:**

+---

+## Day 4 - April 20, 2022

+**Today's Progress:** - Redo everything

+**Thoughts:** - because of the error yesterday, I created a new project and start over but I already finish the player and camera now I'm having trouble with the eneny not attacking the player

+**Link to work:**